Interview with Christine Stevens Mills

-Christine Stevens Mills: Awareness training, Generalization and Habit Reversal.
+Christine Stevens Mills: Awareness training, generalization, and habit reversal.
 It’s important to know all the facets of the individual’s pattern, including their triggers.
-Once these are identified then you work to deescalate the strength of that pattern and establishing a new acceptable pattern.
+Once these are identified, then you work to deescalate the strength of that pattern and establish a new, acceptable pattern.

-Thumb-Heroes: You point out that it’s very important not to start a program till the child is ready.
+Thumb-Heroes: You point out that it’s very important not to start a program until the child is ready.
 Why is that so?

-Christine Stevens Mills: If the child is not ready you will not get the necessary cooperation.
-I feel the individual needs to want to help themselves if we are to succeed.
+Christine Stevens Mills: If the child is not ready, you will not get the necessary cooperation.
+I feel [that] the individual needs to want to help themselves if [they] are to succeed.
 I am here to help guide them to that success.
 There are many components that will determine if they are ready to begin a program, more than just the individual wanting to stop, which is only one component.

-Thumb-Heroes: Do you think the parents should wait till the child is ready or should the parents guide the child in order to get it ready?
+Thumb-Heroes: Do you think the parents should wait until the child is ready, or should the parents guide the child in order to get it ready?